 Jim founded and leads the WPD Family Adoption Project; an initiative that partners with local organizations to provide hope and encouragement for families in need.

 Jim has authored two articles in The Police Chief Magazine (2010 & 2017).
 He was also interviewed by Smart Business Magazine (2014).

-Jonathan Wilby, Risk Manager, Orange County Fire Authority
+Melanie Weuve (Widow), Orange County Fire Authority